MattCrutchley/shoppinglist/README.md

 (these requirements can be installed by running the dockerinstall.sh script)

-The applicaiton can be deployed using docker compose you will firts need to export a value for the rootpass (password for mysql database)  variable:
+The applicaiton can be deployed using docker compose you will first need to export a value for the rootpass (password for mysql database)  variable:

 ```export rootpass=[enter value]```